SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - Read the draft Werner SF3 specification for information!
 - This specification is available at: [SoundFont3Format · FluidSynth/fluidsynth Wiki (GitHub.com)](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format)
+- Once the Werner SF3 specification is finalised, it will be included as part of the SFe specification documents.

 The "sfSampleType" enum is two bytes in length.